haiku/haiku/docs/develop/busses/sdhci/sdhci_mmc_driver.md

 much code as possible in the upper layers.

 One slightly confusing thing about SDHCI is that it allows a single PCI device to implement multiple separate MMC busses (each of which could have multiple devices attached).
+For this reason there is an SDHCI "device" that attaches to the PCI device node for the controller, and then publishes multiple device nodes for each available bus.
+The nodes then work independently of each other.

 #### The Bus Manager (src/add-ons/kernel/bus_managers/mmc)